/ BLOG

 How to manage cash flow in your business

-So, do you know how to manage cash flow in your company?
-Here are 14 financial management tips for small business.
+Effective cash flow management can help businesses avoid any potential liquidity issues, which can quickly escalate from crises like delayed payments or operational disruptions.
 These essential tips can provide answers for how to fix cash flow problems in your small business.

 1. Keep your financial records up to date and accurate

 To avoid that happening, be sure that your financial records are routinely updated.
-The benefit here is that you will be able to clearly see where your business stands financially at any given time.
+You’ll be able to clearly see where your business stands financially at any given time.
+This clarity also allows you to anticipate potential cash surpluses or scarcity, which can help you avoid future financial troubles.

-3. Be lenient with your customers – to a point
+3. Allow your customers some breathing space – to a point

 Your customers will appreciate some leniency with their payment terms, especially when business slows.
 Giving them extensions on their payments can help engender trust and loyalty and demonstrate that you have faith in your customers.